-Purchasing life insurance is a way to protect loved ones from a financial hardship when you pass away.
+Purchasing life insurance is a way to protect loved ones from financial hardship when you pass away.
 It can be used to cover funeral expenses, pay off a mortgage, fund a child’s education, pay taxes or supplement your family’s income.
 Deciding on how much life insurance to buy depends on your age, the ages of your family members, your lifestyle and your debts.
-For more information talk to a Certified Financial Planning Professional, because setting up your life insurance policy correctly can mean the difference between your family inheriting all of your retirement investments soon after your death, and having to work very hard at their own expense in order to reclaim them.
+For more information talk to a Certified Financial Planning Professional, because setting up your life insurance policy correctly can mean the difference between your family inheriting all of your retirement investments soon after your death, and having to work very hard at their own expense to reclaim them.

 As A Woman, What Should I Keep In Mind About Retirement?

 It’s a statistically proven fact that women tend to live longer than men, and experts say they are 50 percent more likely than men to need long term care.
 Because of this, married women should be involved in all aspects of retirement planning and budgeting of the couple’s pensions, Social Security and savings, as well as their long term care options.
 Couples should especially consider purchasing a long term care policy in the older spouse’s name to preserve their savings

 According to The Office on Women’s Health, more than 50 million American women are postmenopausal, and within the next 20 years, this number is expected to increase to 60 million.
 As postmenopausal women head into retirement, they should be aware of special health and dietary needs.
 The Centers for Disease Control and Prevention recommends women keep up-to-date with health screenings such as mammograms and colorectal cancer tests.
 Women experience an increased risk of heart disease, osteoporosis and certain types of cancer.
 This is a time when a diet rich in fiber and calcium, along with plenty of exercise, can improve your overall health.